CloudyUnity/ScholsVault2025/Modules/Maths/Maths 3/Topics/Formal Grammar/Languages/Explanation.md

 		$\langle s \rangle \to \langle N \rangle \langle D \rangle$
 		$\langle N \rangle \to$ "Mice"
 		$\langle D \rangle \to$ "Died"

+#bonus
+Recursive Language
+	A language where there exists a turing machine halts on every input and either accepts or rejects.
+Boolean output

+#bonus
+Recursively Enumerable Language
+	A language where there exists a turing machine that either accepts or rejects/runs forever on every input